Chapter IV · revised 28 April 2026

 Situation-specific

-These 12 provisions form the foundation of any operating agreement.
-Without them, your document will not satisfy bank requirements, may not hold up in court, and leaves critical business operations undefined.
-Every LLC, whether single-member or multi-member, should include all of these.
+These 12 clauses form the foundation of any operating agreement.
+Without them, your document will not satisfy bank requirements, may not hold up in court, and leaves critical operations undefined.
+Every LLC, single or multi-member, should include all of these.

 SingleMulti